Debugging

 Will print to the logs at the "Error" level.
 It also may or may not notify your co-workers of your short comings.

-Sometimes when printing or using the logs is too confusing or messy you want to just use the debugger and go through the code line-by-line or breakpoint-by-breakpoint.
-This is where demistomock comes in.
-Ever noticed that all integrations in your IDE start with
+Debugging using your IDESometimes when printing or using the logs is too confusing or messy you want to just use the debugger and go through the code line-by-line or breakpoint-by-breakpoint.

 This is the part where you start to understand what they are (well, at least one of them and that's good enough for now).